ethanjli/phyllo/presentation.md

 The receiver of this document body will receive the same string `"abcd"`.

-A tuple payload of `(true, "abcd")` which is specified by some programmer-defined schema `0x70` will be sent as the following messagepack-serialized document:
+A tuple payload of `(true, "abcd")` which is specified by some programmer-defined schema `0x70` will be sent as the following MessagePack-serialized document:

 | __Type__     | Schema | Byte   | Byte   | Byte   | Byte   | Byte   | Byte   | Byte   |
 | ------------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ |